 This website is designed as a showcase for some of my journalism and academic work, but it is not associated with any current or former employers.

 In June 2017, I began working with the National Observer.
 Previously, I worked at The Edmonton Journal (2005-2012), The Standard in St. Catharines, Ont.
 (2003; 2004-2005), and the Vancouver Island News Group in Victoria, B.C.
 (2002).
 My writing has appeared in a cross-section of Postmedia publications, as well as J-Source, Alberta Views, and the Hill Times.

 My academic work has appeared in the International Journal of Communication, Topia and the Canadian Journal of Communication.
 I am also an executive committee member of the Association for Literature, Environment, and Culture in Canada.

-To find my way to professional journalism, I worked for the Creston Valley Advance when I was growing up in British Columbia’s Interior, and at Carleton I volunteered for the independent student newspaper The Charlatan.
-In 2002-2003, I edited The Charlatan‘s national section.
+To find my way to professional journalism, I worked for the Creston Valley Advance when I was growing up in British Columbia’s East Kootenays, and at Carleton I volunteered for and later edited the independent student newspaper The Charlatan.